sargentlu/cleaningandgettingdata/README.md

 8. Groups the tidy dataset by its `activity_id` and `subject_id`, and create a summarized dataset with the mean value of each group.

-9. Exports the resulting tidy dataset as 'tidy_data.csv, which can be found on the `data` directory.
+9. Exports the resulting tidy dataset as 'tidy_data.txt'.